Atlanta Wrongful Death Lawyer

 Keep in mind that the parents of a child can only recover in a wrongful death suit if the child was not married and did not have any children.
 Further, the parents jointly have the right to bring the claim.
 If one parent is deceased, the surviving parent may bring the action.

 The matter becomes more complicated if the parents are divorced.
 One parent may file the action, but the other parent may choose to join in on the lawsuit.
-These cases can be highly complex, so it can be helpful to speak with a personal injury attorney.
+These cases can be highly complex, so it can be helpful to speak with an Atlanta wrongful death attorney.

 Note that children can generally recover for a parent’s wrongful death.
 This includes children born out of wedlock as well as children that are minors and adults.
 In cases where there are no surviving children, parents, or spouse, then the executor of the victim’s estate may bring the claim.